Higher Curvature Inflation and the Species Scale: Phenomenology

 It is worth mentioning that this scenario is compatible with the strong version of the (A)dS Distance Conjecture \cite{Lust:2019zwm}, particularly in the case of a tower of weakly coupled string excitation modes.

 As such, this would lead to a near species scale cosmological constant unless the scalaron is allowed to have a large field excursion.
-The validity range of the theory is determined by their separation:
+The validity range of the theory is determined by the separation of the two scales:

 For a cosmological constant $\Lambda_{cc} \simeq 10^{-120}M_{\text{Pl}}^4$ and a conservative estimate of the species scale $\Lambda_{\text{sp}} \simeq 10$ TeV, we require a field excursion: